1. Corporate Information

 Intangible assets acquired separately

 Intangible assets including computer software with finite useful lives that are acquired separately are carried at cost less accumulated amortisation.
 Amortization is recognised on a straight-line basis over their estimated useful lives.
+Software is amortized over the period of 3 years.
 The estimated useful life and amortization are reviewed at the end of each reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.

 Intangible Assets Under Development